nurmians/StructureMapper/README.md

 https://academic.oup.com/bioinformatics/advance-article/doi/10.1093/bioinformatics/bty086/4857361

-# Installing the algorithm
+## Installing the algorithm

-Setting up the algorithm for running it locally on either windows or a linux machine (Mac not tested).
+Only a Python 2.7 installation is required for running the algorithm.
+For faster processing, it is recommended that additional executables are installed locally.
+The algorithm has been run and tested on Windows and Linux machines.

-# Python
+## Python

 Install Python first.
 The algorithm is written using Python 2.7.
 (sudo apt-get install python2.7)